Itaipava Arena Fonte Nova, Salvador, 16.06.2014

 Müller pen 12., 45+1., 78., Hummels 32. / –

-Germany opened their 2014 World Cup campaign with a resounding victory over Portugal, with hat-trick hero Thomas Müller picking up where he has left off in South Africa four years previously.
-Arguably the toughest of the Mannschaft’s three opponents, the Portuguese were two goals down before half-time, and following the dismissal of the awful Pepe eight minutes before the break the match turned into something of a procession.
+Germany opened their 2014 World Cup campaign with a resounding victory over Portugal, with Thomas Müller picking up where he had left off in South Africa four years previously.
+After an early twelfth-minute penalty soothed German nerves, Mats Hummels doubled the lead with a towering header.

 Germany: Neuer – Boateng, Mertesacker, Hummels (73.
 Mustafi), Höwedes – Lahm (c) – Khedira, Kroos – Özil (63.
 Schürrle), Götze, Müller (82.
 Podolski)

 Portugal: Rui Patricio – Bruno Alves, Pepe, João Pereira, Fábio Coentrão (65.
 André Almeida) – Miguel Veloso (46.
 Ricardo Costa) – João Moutinho, Raul Meireles – Nani, Cristiano Ronaldo (c) – Hugo Almeida (28. Éder)

 Fourth Official: Néant Alioum (Cameroon)